 When to Create Tracks

-If your event at any point has multiple agendas occurring at the same time, then you should create multiple tracks; however, if your event does not at any point have multiple agendas happening at the same time, then you should only make one track and assign all agenda items in that event to that solo track.
+If your event at any point has multiple agendas occurring at the same time, then you should create multiple tracks; however, if your event does not at any point have multiple agendas happening at the same time, then you should only make one track and assign all sessions in that event to that solo track.

 Without further ado check the section below to learn how to create tracks.

-Step 3: If you do not need multiple tracks for your event, you can click + Add Stage Agenda.
+If you do not need multiple tracks for your event, you can click the Session button and begin adding sessions to your agenda.
 All items you create will default to the same single track.
-If you do need multiple tracks for this event, click + Add Track to create a second track.

-Step 4: You can rename or delete your track by clicking the three dots next to the track name.
+You can rename or delete your track by clicking the three dots next to the track name.

 So What Do Tracks Really Do?

-In conclusion having multiple tracks enables you to have multiple simultaneous agenda items.
+In conclusion having multiple tracks enables you to have multiple simultaneous sessions.
 If, for example, you want to host an event where attendees can either listen to a speaker with a serious sales background or a speaker with a serious marketing background who are both speaking at the same time, then you will want to have two tracks created for the event.

-To assign an agenda item to all tracks when you click a button to add an agenda item you must click the “Select all tracks” check box in order to assign all the tracks to an event.
+To assign a session to all tracks when you click a button to add a session you must click the Select all tracks checkbox in order to assign all the tracks to an event.

 All of your sessions will be assigned to all tracks in the event except for any that occur simultaneously with other sessions.
 For these simply assign each of them to one track. [*Note: Assign each of these simultaneous sessions to a different track, don’t put 2+ simultaneous items on the same track.*]